Welcome to the first in a series of tutorials on how to use The Photographer’s Ephemeris Web App.

 Where will the light fall?

 The yellow sunrise line terminates at the red pin position, but our subject lies to the west.
-Holding down the Shift key will cause the sun and moon +6° shadow circle to appear (on Mac you can lock this circle by using the Caps Lock key).
+As you drag the time slider the sun and moon +6° shadow circle will appear (you can find out more about that feature here - but it's fine to leave it for later too).

 I’ve set the date for Saturday 19 July 2014.
 Look in the timeline and you can see the sunrise is at 05:49.
 Clicking on this event in the timeline sets the selected time of day to that moment.
-Use the time slider to advance the time a couple of minutes (or click once on the slider and use your keyboard cursor keys to advance in one minute increments); hold down the shift key, the sun rise line now extends through the red pin position, showing how the light will fall.
+Use the time slider to advance the time a couple of minutes (or click once on the slider and use your keyboard cursor keys to advance in one minute increments).

 The dark line overlaying the sun extension line is the sun shadow line.
 Advance the time slider to see this shadow line shorten as the sun gets higher in the sky.
 Notice too that once the sun rises above +6˚, the circle turns black.
 The yellow circle is just a visual way of indicating when more golden light is typically available.